Above photo: A herd of elk cross through the Necanicum Estuary in an image captured by local Seaside photographer Neal Maine.

 On this visit, I enjoyed a discussion hosted by local nature photographer Neal Maine, co-founder of the North Coast Land Conservancy, a group that works to preserve the natural habitat of our area.
 Neal, who taught biology in Seaside for 30 years, is dedicated to Oregon’s North Coast and his art demonstrates the natural beauty here.

-I admired the natural beauty of one of Neal’s photos, a heard of Roosevelt elk running through water.
+I admired the natural beauty of one of Neal’s photos, a herd of Roosevelt elk running through water.
 I was then given a new perspective when Neal explained how he took it.
-He described standing along the Necanicum Estuary, hoping for the right shot of the heard that was crossing.
+He described standing along the Necanicum Estuary, hoping for the right shot of the herd that was crossing.
 As Neal put it, “Elk usually just proceed in a line.”
 This time, he hoped for something unique.
-He described in detail how the sound of the waves that crashed at a slightly different rhythm along the beach would startle the heard.
+He described in detail how the sound of the waves that crashed at a slightly different rhythm along the beach would startle the herd.
 With each of those out of sync waves, the Elk shifted and bunched as they moved through the water.
 Suddenly, one loud crash sent the whole herd on a different trajectory.
 As they rushed across the water, Tillamook Head, shrouded in mist, appeared in the background.
 He had his shot.